The-Kadweka/AKHAN-NAMES/README.md

-### GHANIAN NAMES
+### Akhan-name
 + 18/08/2019
 ## Description
 web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+Akhan names are ghananian origin
 ## BEHAVIOR DRIVEN DEVELOPMENT
 ### Behavior Driven Development (Specifications)
 | Behavior                 |           Input      |                 Output     |